D3XX3R/starred/README.md

 - [twitchdev/twitch-cli](https://github.com/twitchdev/twitch-cli) – The official Twitch CLI to make developing on Twitch easier.
 - [txthinking/brook](https://github.com/txthinking/brook) – A cross-platform programmable network tool
 - [uber/kraken](https://github.com/uber/kraken) – P2P Docker registry capable of distributing TBs of data in seconds
-- [usememos/memos](https://github.com/usememos/memos) – A modern, open-source, self-hosted knowledge management and note-taking platform designed for privacy-conscious users and organizations.
+- [usememos/memos](https://github.com/usememos/memos) – An open-source, self-hosted alternative to cloud note-taking services.
+No tracking, no ads, no subscription fees — just a clean, fast way to capture and organize your ideas.
 - [valyentdev/ikto](https://github.com/valyentdev/ikto) – Ikto is a NATS based Wireguard mesh network builder.
 - [wagoodman/dive](https://github.com/wagoodman/dive) – A tool for exploring each layer in a docker image
 - [whyvl/wireproxy](https://github.com/whyvl/wireproxy) – Wireguard client that exposes itself as a socks5 proxy